Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining

 \subsubsection{Labeling}

-Once these quantities are computed, we are able to automatically label each cluster based on the maximum probability, i.e., given cluster $c$, $label(c)=\max_{i}\{P(i)\}$.
-In other words, if a cluster contains diagnoses that are more likely to have misalignments in the i-th component, the cluster will be labeled as corresponding to an anomaly in such component.
+Once the probabilities of each cluster are computed, we are able to label the clusters based on the maximum probability.
+Specifically, if a cluster contains diagnoses that are more likely to have misalignments in a specific component, the cluster will be labeled as corresponding to an anomaly in such component.
 Note that this process of deriving explanations and compute the a-posteriori labeling of a clustering result does not require any knowledge of labels (thus it is entirely unsupervised) and solely relies on knowing which steps of the process are related to a specific component, which is something that can be easily derived by any functional specification of a problem, system, or protocol.